 Unusual in the area for being a relative ‘new build’ school there are some major advantages in terms of its modern facilities and ethos (the Queen doesn’t bother to open many schools, put it that way).
 The layout is designed in a figure of eight, with two spacious courtyards at the centre.
 The airy, bright buildings lend a calm atmosphere and a sense of cohesion and flow, whilst a lively ‘buzz‘ can be felt in the corridors.

 Ooooh plenty.
 Being purpose-built, everything has been considered.
-The Nursery School has lots of space and a warm and homely atmosphere, having been fully refurbished 18 months ago.
+The Nursery School has lots of space and a warm and homely atmosphere, having been fully refurbished a couple of years back.
 There is also a Forest School, with a wooden shelter to facilitate outdoor learning and activities for the younger children in addition to the covered outdoor play areas beside the classrooms.

 The Junior School has its own libraries (one for Early Years/Key Stage 1 and another dedicated for Key Stage 2), art studio, music room, IT suite and science lab as well as plenty of outside space accessible from each classroom, a ‘trim trail’ with beams, balances and obstacles and a multi-use games area as well as access to all the sports and performing arts facilities in the Senior School.
 There are also designated Junior School Breakfast Club and After School Club spaces.

 Sports facilities are unparalleled – no question that sport is a strong bow in the High School armoury with a clutch of national and international athletes amongst the pupils.
-A 25 metre swimming pool, which was completely renovated in 2018, boasts upper floor overhead viewing facilities – Northampton Swimming Club uses the pool to train, as did World Record breaking Paralympian, Ellie Robinson MBE, who trained here whilst a pupil at the school.
-Unsurprisingly, swimming is part of the school curriculum here from Reception with the children having weekly lessons.
+Worth noting that the Black Ferns, the New Zealand women’s rugby team, trained here in 2021 in advance of their match against England at Franklin’s Gardens, quite a coup.
+A 25 metre swimming pool, which was completely renovated in 2018, boasts upper floor overhead viewing facilities – Northampton Swimming Club uses the pool to train, as did World Record breaking Paralympian, Ellie Robinson MBE, who was coached here whilst a pupil at the school.
+Unsurprisingly, swimming is part of the school curriculum here from Reception with the children having weekly lessons on rotation.
 There is a floodlit astro, tennis courts, netball courts, extensive sports fields, squash courts, a fully equipped gym with both cardio machines and fixed weights, dance studios (yes, we’re talking plural) and an athletics track along with high jump, long jump and triple jump pits and professional cricket square.
 What more do you want, a slick sports pavilion?
 Ah, OK, there’s one of them too.

 ARTS & MUSIC